International Relations (Distance Learning)

 In your first semester, you’ll study modules to build your core knowledge of international relations.
 By examining key theories and how they connect to global issues, and analysing the global economy in several different ways, you’ll develop advanced research skills.

-In Semester 2, you’ll gain more understanding of areas of international relations you find fascinating.
-This will include International Development, Global Civil Society and Social Movements, and Critical Approaches to Terrorism.
-You could debate how to handle debt in the Global South.
-Examine peacebuilding in conflict zones.
-Or analyse the ecological limits to development.
+In Semester 2, you’ll gain more understanding of areas of international relations including International Development, Ukraine: Revolution, War and Global Politics and Critical Approaches to Terrorism.
+You could debate how to handle debt in the Global South, examine the politics of Ukraine, with particular reference to its relations with Russia and global geopolitics or analyse how we define and understand terrorism.

 You’ll also complete a dissertation on a topic of your choice.
 It’s a great opportunity to study something that matches your professional, voluntary or research interests at a deeper level.
 And you’ll have the opportunity to present your research proposal to fellow students and staff in an online dissertation seminar, for the chance to receive critical feedback from a wider audience.